LinsongGuo/aspen/README.md

 # Caladan

+### TODO
+- Provide a detailed description of how to run experiments. scripts are in `experiments/scripts`.

 Caladan is a system that enables servers in datacenters to simultaneously provide low tail latency and high CPU efficiency, by rapidly reallocating cores across applications.